PrestaShop + Printful: What It Is and How to Start

 For many first-time store owners, this is the biggest selling point.
 The one caveat here is that you will have to pay for your own hosting, which starts at $3.95 per month, using a service like SiteGround.

 So, if you want a free, customizable ecommerce platform and don’t mind the complexity, then PrestaShop might just be the choice for you.
+See this comparison of open-source platforms for more information.

 How to connect and create products with Printful + PrestaShop